-- Undergo a safeguarding briefing/induction in relation to their role, understand what is required of them if they have concerns and to whom they should report. - Provide written confirmation to demonstrate that where appropriate, all partner agency staff/contractors have been safely recruited with appropriate checks undertaken and that a safeguarding briefing has been provided to these staff, (appropriate to the role and contact they will have with children), before they commence their role on any Nord Anglia Education school or organisation site.
+- Undergo a safeguarding briefing/induction in relation to their role, understand what is required of them if they have concerns and to whom they should report.
+This is provided in dual language in Hong Kong - English and Cantonese. - Provide written confirmation to demonstrate that where appropriate, all partner agency staff/contractors have been safely recruited with appropriate checks undertaken and that a safeguarding briefing has been provided to these staff, (appropriate to the role and contact they will have with children), before they commence their role on any Nord Anglia Education school or organisation site.
 Where these staff or volunteers are constantly supervised, the recruitment checks may not need to be as rigorous, but it is for the Principal/Head teacher/ Designated Safeguarding Lead to assess this risk, not individual members of staff or partner organisations themselves. - Where partners/contractors do not have their own safeguarding or child protection policy, Nord Anglia Education will provide a copy of Nord Anglia Education's own policy and ask partners/contractors to read and follow this.
 These requirements will be part of any contractual arrangement. - Follow the guidance laid down in this policy at all times. - Be provided with guidance on appropriate safe working practice.